EdulaneDotCo/Mastering-Express.js/README.md

    1. Understand the expectations and responsibilities of a developer role.
    1. Develop strategies for onboarding and adapting to a new environment.
    1. Build relationships with new team members and stakeholders.
-   1. **Real-Time Project:** Create a transition plan and engage in onboarding activities.
+   1. **Applied Project:** Create a transition plan and engage in onboarding activities.
 1. **Best Practices:** Learn company culture, seek mentorship, and set clear goals for the transition.
 1. **Practice Exercises:** Develop a transition plan and participate in onboarding activities.
 1. **LeetCode/HackerRank:** No direct coding challenge; focus on transition planning.